 5 Reasons to Avoid Bankruptcy

-1. It could affect your employment
+1. If you don’t avoid bankruptcy it could affect your employment

 2. You could lose your home

-3. It is a long lasting commitment
+3. It is a long-lasting commitment

-Lenders are very cautious about lending money to discharged bankrupts, so if you wanted to apply for a loan you might have to go through non-conforming lenders and pay a higher than average interest rate.
+Lenders are very cautious about lending money to discharged bankrupts, so if you wanted to apply for a loan you might have to go through non-conforming lenders and pay a higher interest rate.
 Positive Solutions Finance can assist you with loans for bad credit.

-5. Your capacity to earn is limited
+5. Bankruptcy will impact your capacity to earn

 What are my options to avoid Bankruptcy?